-Grades 1 - 8 Monday 6:00 - 7:30 PM Junior School Building High School Monday 6:30 - 7:30 PM Junior School Building
+Grades 1 - 8 Monday 6:00 - 7:30 PM Junior School Building High School Monday 6:30 - 7:30 PM Junior School Building (meets twice a month)

 SECURITY

 Parents/guardians and students must become familiar with these security procedures.
 They have been put in place for the safety of the children and to account for their whereabouts.